 The focus shifts towards family care, to enable long term safe connection with the family.

-1 – 3 Alternative family care & foster care: The alternative family care intervention involves placement of children into a safe family.
+1 – c1 Alternative family care: The alternative family care intervention involves placement of children into a safe family.
 This therefore could be through adoption whereby Macheo involves a registered adoption agency.
-It also involves foster care and tracing of reliable family members and direct placing of the children to these families instead of having them admitted in an institution.
+It also involves tracing of reliable family members and direct placing of the children to these families instead of having them admitted in an institution.

-1 – 4 Baby house: The staff in the baby house cares for babies who are abandoned and rescued from trafficking and other forms of abuse.
+1 – d Baby house: The staff in the baby house cares for babies who are abandoned and rescued from trafficking and other forms of abuse.

 The core purpose of our activities here is to enable the babies to trust, bond and love.
 Without this ability we believe all their future human connections can be damaged.